tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_types_struct.md

 The VSS project will by this reason not publish guidelines on how to order items in the struct to minimize size, and no concept for introducing padding will exist.

-Structs shall be used in VSS standard catalog only when considered to give a significant advantage compared to using only primitive types.
+Structs shall be used in VSS standard catalog only when considered to give a significant advantage compared to using only primitive datatypes.

 ## Structs vs. Aggregate